 Leo Baeck Institute supports new research on German-Jewish culture and history through the following fellowships.
 Ph.D. candidates and academics working on topics related to the German-Jewish community in a variety of disciplines are encouraged to apply.
-With the exception of the Career Development Fellowship, all of the applications are due annually on November 1 for the following academic year.
 For questions about the fellowship programs, contact Dr. Frank Mecklenburg, Director of Research.

 The Baumgardt Fellowship provides grants of up to $7,500 for Ph.D. candidates working on topics such as ethics, Wissenschaft des Judentums, or the modern intellectual history of German Jews.

 A fellowship of $3,000 for Ph.D. candidates to conduct research related to German-Jewish history.

 The Westheimer Fellowship provides personal grants of $25,000 to pre-tenure scholars in the field of German-Jewish History.

 LBI and the German Academic Exchange Service (DAAD) provide financial support to American doctoral students for dissertation research and to academics for the preparation of a scholarly essay or book.